skip to main content

 Web interface vs. mobile app: Which do you use?

-Mobile apps are super convenient for setting up a router and managing your network, but we almost always use the web interface to set up and test routers.
+Mobile apps are super convenient for setting up a router and managing your network, but I normally use the web interface to set up and test routers.
 Why?
 Because that’s where you’ll find all the controls.

 You should familiarize yourself with the router’s web interface—even if it means accessing it from a mobile web browser—and the initial setup is an excellent place to get acquainted with your new networking pal.